ABOUT THE ANTIGUA & BARBUDA HUMANE SOCIETY

 The Humane Society plans to gradually bring all stray and roaming donkeys into the Sanctuary in order to keep them safe.
 In addition to providing limited on-site grazing and carrying water to them, the Humane Society also cuts and carries guinea grass and corn to the donkeys every day.
 The Society has received occasional grants for fencing projects and shelter construction but providing the necessary labour to feed the donkeys is primarily the Humane Society’s responsibility.

-The Humane Society’s animal shelter and Antigua’s Donkey Sanctuary are open to the public Monday to Saturday (including most public holidays) from 10:00am to 4:00pm.
+The Humane Society’s animal shelter and Antigua’s Donkey Sanctuary are open to the public Tuesday to Saturday from 10:00am to 4:00pm.

 Making a donation to the Humane Society will really make a difference in the work we do.
 We welcome donations any time of the year.
 Donated of items can be brought to our animal shelter location in Bethesda during our hours of operation.
 Monetary donations payable to Antigua & Barbuda Humane Society may be mailed to us at P.O.
 Box 2052, St. John’s, Antigua. **Please do not mail in cash donations.
 You may also donate using PayPal by visiting our website: www.antiguaanimals.com and using the Donate button.